jarvisc1/comix_data_clean/README.md

 ## For Mac
 1. Open Rstudio
-2. Go to the terminal in R studio
+2. Go to the terminal in Rstudio
 3. Type `Rscript run_cleaning.sh`

 ## For Windows